AztecProtocol/aztec-packages/yarn-project/README.md

 ## Development

-All scripts are run in the `yarn-project` workspace root:
+All scripts are run in the `yarn-project` workspace root.

 - To install dependencies run
 ```